 Every case is unique.
 You should be skeptical if a lawyer estimates your case value without first reviewing the facts.
 How much your personal injury case is worth will depend on the specific facts of your case.

-At Shaked Law Firm, our lawyers will carefully review all relevant factors, including:
+At Shaked Law Personal Injury Lawyers, our lawyers will carefully review all relevant factors, including:

 - The type and severity of your injuries